-- 4.1 Any parent has the right to receive progress reports and review pupil records of their child. - 4.2 If the parents are separated or divorced, progress reports will be sent to the parent and address noted in the school's records specifying where the child resides with the expectation that the parent will share the report with the other parent. - 4.3 If the child is subject to a joint residence order and the school's records formally capture that the child resides at two addresses, then progress reports will be sent to both addresses. - 4.4 The school will send copies of the progress reports to a parent with whom the child does not reside only if that parent submits a written request and their identity has been verified. - 4.5 Disagreements between parents must be resolved between the parents and cannot be resolved by the school. - 4.6 In the event that the parents are unable to agree with one another on decisions regarding their child's educational programme, including, but not limited to placement and participation in extracurricular activities, the school will arrange a meeting with all parents to assist the parents in resolving the situation. - 4.7 The school will maintain an open door policy with both parents and the class teacher will be available to discuss any issues. - 4.8 In extreme circumstances, if there is a belief that a possible abduction of the child may occur or if the parent is disruptive, the police will be notified immediately.
+- 4.1 Any parent has the right to receive progress reports and review pupil records of their child.
+Any parent or person with parental responsibility has the right to receive progress reports and review pupil records of their child unless a court order is in place that expressly amends this right to their child's information. - 4.2 If the parents are separated or divorced, progress reports will be sent to the parent and address noted in the school's records specifying where the child resides with the expectation that the parent will share the report with the other parent. - 4.3 If the child is subject to a joint residence order and the school's records formally capture that the child resides at two addresses, then progress reports will be sent to both addresses. - 4.4 The school will send copies of the progress reports to a parent with whom the child does not reside only if that parent submits a written request and their identity has been verified. - 4.5 Disagreements between parents must be resolved between the parents and cannot be resolved by the school. - 4.6 The school will ensure all parents are treated equally unless there is a court order in place limiting a parent's ability to make educational decisions, participate in school life or receive information about their child.
+Where one parent makes a claim that a court order against another parent is in place, the school will ask for evidence of the court order and ensure that the order is valid. - 4.7 In the event that the parents are unable to agree with one another on decisions regarding their child's educational programme, including, but not limited to placement and participation in extracurricular activities, the school will arrange a meeting with all parents to assist the parents in resolving the situation.

+- 4.8 The school will maintain an open door policy with both parents and the class teacher will be available to discuss any issues. - 4.9 The school will maintain an open door policy with parents and the class teacher will be available to discuss any issues that are relevant to the school and/or their child's education and welfare.

+The school will seek advice from the LA and/or governing board about parent disputes, where required.
+In extreme circumstances, if there is a belief that a possible abduction of the child may occur or if the parent is disruptive, the police will be notified immediately.